Nguyen-Hoang-Nam/nvim-dotfiles-kitty/README.md

-# Nvim-Dotfiles
+# Nvim-Dotfiles-Kity

+This dotfiles no longer works without `Kitty` or `Iterm2`.
+If you are using other terminals check [2921e24](https://github.com/Nguyen-Hoang-Nam/nvim-dotfiles/tree/2921e241cd2db4ee94b8c4cf75e4c034d7f71d82)

 Base on [siduck76/NvChad](https://github.com/siduck76/NvChad), I add and change several things to make me feel like my old home (visual studio code).

 ![Main](https://raw.githubusercontent.com/Nguyen-Hoang-Nam/readme-image/main/nvim-dotfiles/main.png)

-*I use Kitty with Fira code nerd font for main font and Cascadia for italic font*
+*Kitty with Fira code nerd and Cascadia*

 ## What I have done so far

 - Use vivid one dark instead of one dark.
 (Better contrast colors)
 - Move all raw colors to primitive colors.
 (Get this idea from [siduck76/NvChad](https://github.com/siduck76/NvChad))
-- Cache for galaxyline.
-(It renders a lot so cache it if you can)
+- Use `galaxyline` source code to make simple status line
 - Work well with ligature fonts and italic fonts.
 - Use both EFM and other LSPs to format files.
 (Check for more information [choose formatter](https://www.reddit.com/r/neovim/comments/nlhnio/noevim_is_asking_to_select_a_languageserver_when/))
 - Support several language's snippet.
 (I get snippets from [rafamadriz/friendly-snippets](https://github.com/rafamadriz/friendly-snippets))
 - Support Emmet.
 (It's still a mess)
 - Highlight current indent's scope.
 (Check for more information [indent-blankline#61](https://github.com/lukas-reineke/indent-blankline.nvim/issues/61))
+- Use `nonicons`
 - Check spell in git's commit and markdown.
 - Highlight matching words.
 - Show scrollbar.
 (Useful when u get lost in a large file 😁)